-Okay, that’s a bold statement, and I’m sure that it will hold true for absolutely every writer out there.
+Okay, that’s a bold statement, and I’m not sure that it will hold true for absolutely every writer out there.
 But in general, out of the writers I know and the many interviews I’ve read with writers talking about their habits, there does seem to be a tendency to procrastinate.

 That’s maybe not so surprising.
 Mental health issues like anxiety and depression may overlap with being a writer, both of which are conditions that lend themselves well to forming a procrastinating habit.And sweet baby Penguin Jesus, I can procrastinate with the best of them.

 On any given day, I’m procrastinating on about seven different things.
 I mean, it’s a full time job in itself.
 In fact, I’m procrastinating right now because I should be writing something else.

 The question is, how do we stop?

 It’s important not to confuse procrastinating with something else that is essential for good writing: taking time to think.